MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/selecting-drivers-to-be-verified.md

 ---
-title: Selecting Drivers to be Verified
+title: Selecting Drivers to Be Verified
 description: Selecting Drivers to be Verified
 keywords:
 - Driver Verifier WDK , driver selections